 Diana Cyrus Bharucha

 Having vast experience in the Garment export field spanning 38 years, in India and abroad.
-Diana was entrepreneur of a successful Garment Export business for 28 years, she was awarded "one of the fastest growing accounts” by her bankers, the State Bank of India!
-Where ever possible, differently-abled persons were employed in her factory and her employees helped in social causes with great enthusiasm, initiating a need for starting a trust.
+Diana Cyrus Bharucha was entrepreneur of a successful Garment Export business for 28 years, she was awarded “one of the fastest growing accounts” by her bankers, the State Bank of India.
+Where ever possible, differently-abled persons were employed at her factory and her employees helped in social causes with great enthusiasm, initiating a need for starting a trust.

-Greatly influenced by her mother Dolly Bhumgara, Diana learnt to be a team leader from an early age, be it at school or Girl Guides, as the Secretary/ President of her Resident Welfare Organisation (for two decades) or managing a large work force at her factory, she has the ability to motivate her workers, friends, committee, even neighbourhood to join in social causes she undertook.
-In 1995 as the Secretary of her Residents’ welfare Association, Diana along with the Bangalore Municipality started door to door garbage collection in the area, to rid the city of public garbage bins (the first in the city).
-Diana Is also the convener of Stray Dog Free Bangalore since the year 2000.
+Diana learnt to be a team leader from an early age, be it at school or Girl Guides, as the Secretary/ President of her Resident Welfare Organisation (for two decades) or managing a large work force at her factory, she has the ability to motivate her workers, friends, committee, even neighbourhood to join in social causes she undertook.
+In 1995 as the Secretary of her Residents’ welfare Association, Diana along with the Bangalore Municipality started door to door garbage collection in her area, to avoid disposing garbage into street bins (the first in the city).

-Looking forward to partaking in making the world a "kinder" place, she is committed to Kinder Trust and welcomes any assistance from any source.
+Looking forward to partaking in making the world a better place, she is committed to Kinder Trust and welcomes any kind of assistance from all sources.

 V S Ramana